 Below are Pinterest-friendly sized images to pin at Pinterest!

-Melt-in-your-mouth classic jam thumbprint cookies, Grandma’s Perfect Jam Thumbprint Cookies, filled with both raspberry and strawberry jam, and perfect in every way—just the way Grandma made.
-Buttery, tender-crumbed, sweetened just right and perfect for the Christmas holiday!
+Buttery melt-in-your-mouth classic jam thumbprint cookies filled with both raspberry and strawberry jam.
+Perfect in every way—just the way Grandma made at Christmas time.

 - For the Cookies